AbraarArique/ckeditor_app/README.md

 ## Introduction

 CKEditor App is a simple and straightforward Ruby on Rails web application for blogging.
 It has CKEditor integrated which makes it easy to create rich-style formatting content for blog posts.
+It uses the CKEditor gem for Rails.

 This app is built using: